AngelikaWolf/argumed-python-scripts/README.md

-# How to Use - User
+# How to Use - Argumed User

 1. Download the .zip file and unzip it